This chapter discusses the memory architecture of a database instance.

 sales table in the IM column store is kept transactionally consistent.
 A query that accesses the IM column store always returns the same results for a query that accesses the buffer cache.

-Space Management worker processes (Wnnn) populate the data in the IM column store.
+Worker processes (Wnnn) populate the data in the IM column store.
 Each worker process operates on a subset of database blocks from the object.
 Population is a streaming mechanism, simultaneously compressing the data and converting it into columnar format.

 The database must reconstruct the entire in-memory columnar representation from the on-disk representation every time the database instance restarts.
 This reconstruction is necessary because the IM column store resides only in memory.

-INMEMORY attribute on an object means that this object is a candidate for population in the IM column store, not that the database immediately populates the object in memory. .By default (
+INMEMORY attribute on an object means that this object is a candidate for population in the IM column store, not that the database immediately populates the object in memory.

 INMEMORY PRIORITY is set to

 NONE), the database delays population of a table in the IM column store until the database considers it useful.
+When the

 INMEMORY attribute is set for an object, the database may choose not to materialize all columns when the database determines that the memory is better used elsewhere.
 Also, the IM column store may populate a subset of columns from a table.